Aptomi/k8s-app-engine/docs/language.md

 ## Claim

-Defining a bundle and a contract only publishes a service into Aptomi, and does not trigger instantiation/deployment of that service.
+Defining a bundle and a service only publishes a service into Aptomi, and does not trigger instantiation/deployment of that service.
 In order to request an instance, you must create a [Claim](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Claim) object in Aptomi.

-When creating a claim, you must specify a `contract` to instantiate, as well as the initial labels to pass to it.
+When creating a claim, you must specify a `service` to instantiate, as well as the initial labels to pass to it.

 For example, here is how **Alice** would request a **wordpress**:
 ```yaml